material-motion/material-motion/concepts/runtimes.md

       for every executor
         executor.event()

-A Runtime should make reasonable efforts to only send relevant events to executors.
+A Runtime should make reasonable efforts to send relevant events to executors.

 For example: if an executor does not care about the animation event then the Runtime should not inform the executor.